-The documentation is a community effort in which volunteers work hard trying to keep everything accurate and comprehensive.
-If you notice a problem with the documentation or some way it can be improved, please report it!
-Better yet, you can edit the documentation yourself, both to add new content and to edit existing content.
+The documentation is a community effort.
+Volunteers work hard trying to keep everything accurate and comprehensive.
+If you notice a problem or some way it can be improved, please edit the documentation!

 (Note: If you’re already familiar with GitHub or wish to work from the command line, you can skip the rest of this section.
 All you need to do to contribute is to fork and clone the qubes-doc repo, make your changes, then submit a pull request.)